JWaters02/AoC-2021/README.md

 [^3]: I woke up 7 hours 30 minutes late.
 It was worth it though.
 It was the best night's sleep I've had since the 31st of November!
 [^4]: I actually could tell what part 2 was going to be, so I predicted it before I submitted my part 1 solution, so that I could try and get like a 2 second delta.
 But like an absolute idiot I got the solution in the debugger output so when I needed it I was panicking because I couldn't find it and I had messed about in the code for a bit in between.
 So my delta ended up being just over 2 minutes... 🤦‍♂️
 [^5]: I woke up with a cold, which then lasted all the way up until Day 18.
 So I was prioritising sleep over this :)
+[^6]: I "cheated" a little bit today by allowing myself to use permutations and reduce from itertools and functools respectively, but I'm still happy about it - I did this on Day 20!
+[^7]: Yay finally!
+The first day since getting a cold that I could stay awake for long enough (I woke up at 8am) without my eyes watering or coughing my lungs out!
+Still kinda sick though, so I'm going straight back to sleep.
+Hopefully I'll feel even better tomorrow.

 ## Blueprint Solutions
 My goal with these blueprint solutions is that I want to try and match them to the Python solutions I write first.
 If I find a better way of doing things, I update it in the Python solution first, and then update the blueprint solution.
 This is partially because I find it difficult to write BP if I don't have code to follow along with.
 Building upon this, it makes debugging the BP solution much easier since I can debug the Python solution as a reference.
 The only times this does not hold directly true is when I use a datastructure or library that does not exist in BP and I have to recreate with something my own, for example a defaultdict or Counter from collections.